biof509/spring2019/docs/syllabus/index.rst

 ---------

 This is a 15 week course starting on the 1st February 2018, and finishing on 10th May 2018.
-Classes will take place between 5:00pm and 7:00pm each Thursday in building 10, room B1C209 within the FAES Academic Center.
+Classes will take place between 5:00pm and 7:00pm each Thursday in building 10, room B1C205 within the FAES Academic Center.

 Attendance in class is strongly recommended; however, we realize other commitments will occasionally prevent attendance.
-Class materials will generally be sent to all learners via email.
+Class materials will generally be distributed over the course website.

 Most classes will have hands-on tutorials and assignments.
 Both practice and graded assignments will generally be provided.
 Graded assignments should be submitted prior to the following class.
 So that you can follow along during class bringing a laptop to each class is strongly encouraged.

 Important dates:

-* ??
-February 2018 - Last day to drop/withdraw
+* 23 February 2018 - Last day to drop/withdraw
-* ??
-February 2018 - Last day to change status (credit or audit)
+* 30 March 2018 - Last day to change status (credit or audit)

 Required Materials
 ------------------